 Broadly speaking, this is an exercise in situational awareness: taking a step back and seeing how different pieces of the puzzle interact to figure out where the problem is.
 As a management tool this is crucial: it helps avoid similar situations in the future, and it boosts learning in teams (see Brady et al. 2013).

 Don't expect to find one root cause of the conflict

-Please keep in mind that you will most properly not find one root cause of the conflict but different explanations.
-This is natural as all involved parties do see the conflict from a different perspective.
+Please keep in mind that you will most probably not find one root cause of conflict but different explanations.
+This is natural, as all involved parties see the conflict from a different perspective.
 For you it is important to get to know those different perspectives and to understand the big picture.
-Once you listen to all involved parties and appreciate their version of the story you already have taken an important first step to address the conflict.
+Once you listen to all involved parties and appreciate their version of the story, you have already taken an important first step to addressing the conflict.
 When you try to convince them that there is one "truth" (or root cause) that underlies the conflict you risk to get caught in the conflict yourself and hamper your efforts to solve it.

 Example: Having talked to each team member individually about how the meeting went, you are pretty sure that the team is on conflict mode.
 Your perception for the face-to-face interviews is that you have to deal with two types of conflict.
 One the one hand there are team members that don’t agree how the decision was made regarding the product presentation.
 On the other hand you got the impression that the two team members who got caught in the argument are in the midst of a relationship conflict on top of the task conflict the team as a whole faces.

 Step 3: Determine whether the team is able to address the cause

 This is perhaps the most crucial step in this guide: not every team is the same and not every team is well-suited to address problems.
 Research shows that team dynamics - the way teams behave and the processes that underlie these actions - and especially team cohesion - the team bonding that occurs between members - are integral in successful conflict management.